 Not only do these NEOs exist, but our survival depends on knowing exactly where they are and finding a way to move them around.
-Contrary to popular belief, a large fraction of NEOs will hit Earth.
+Contrary to popular belief, if we do nothing, about one third of all NEOs will hit Earth.
 These collisions have happened many times in the past with devastating consequences, far greater than any war or natural disaster humans have experienced.
-We don't know when the next massive NEO strike will occur.
+We do not know when the next massive NEO strike will occur.
 It might be a million years - or in five minutes.
 If it's not for at least a few years or decades, which is very likely, we have the means, at a cost governments can easily afford, to detect and deflect dangerous NEOs thereby making this the one natural disaster that humanity can avert entirely.
 In the process, we will pave the way to provide all the materials needed for orbital space settlement.
+To get an idea of how dangerous NEOs are, consider: